warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     After the '<<MAIL-DATA>>' tag (5th line) the message follows.
 The message is composed of a headers section and, after the first empty line, the message body.
+The format of the "Info Data" line is:

+     ClientDomain;ClientIP;ClientPort;ServerDomain;ServerIP;ServerPort;Time;Logo

     'EXTREME' care must be used when modifying the message because the filter will be working on the real message, and a badly reformatted file will lead to message loss.
-The spool file header (any data before <<MAIL-DATA>>) 'MUST' be preserved as is by the filter in case of message rewrite happens.
+The spool file header (any data before
+    <<MAIL-DATA>>) 'MUST' be preserved as is by the filter in case of
+    message rewrite happens.

+    [top]

+SMTP MESSAGE FILTERS

+    Besides having the ability to perform off-line message filtering, XMail gives the user the power to run filters during the SMTP session.
+Two files drive the SMTP on-line filtering, and these are 'FILTERS.PRE-DATA.TAB' and 'FILTERS.POST-DATA.TAB'.
+The file
+    'FILTERS.PRE-DATA.TAB' contains one or more commands to be executed after the remote SMTP client sends the DATA command, and before XMail sends the response to the command.
+Using such filters, the user can tell XMail if or if not accept the following DATA transaction and, in case of rejection, the user is also allowed to specify a custom message to be sent to the remote SMTP client.
+The file 'FILTERS.POST-DATA.TAB' contains one or more commands to be executed after XMail received the whole client DATA, and before XMail sends the final response to the DATA command (final messages ack).
+The files 'FILTERS.PRE-DATA.TAB' and 'FILTERS.POST-DATA.TAB' conatins zero or more lines with the following
+    format:

+     "command"[TAB]"arg-or-macro"[TAB]...[NEWLINE]

+    Each file may contain multiple commands, that will be executed in strictly sequential order.
+The first command that will trigger a rejection code will make the filtering process to end.
+Each argument can be a macro also:

+    @@FILE
+        message file path

+    @@USERAUTH
+        name of the SMTP authenticated user, or "-" if not authentication has been granted

+    @@REMOTEADDR
+        remote IP address and port of the sender

+    @@LOCALADDR
+        local IP address and port where the message has been accepted

+    Filter commands have the ability to inspect and modify the content of the message (or info) file.
+The exit code of commands executed by XMail are used to tell XMail the action that has to be performed as a cosequence of the filter.
+The exit code is composed by a raw exit code and additional flags.
+Currently defined flags are:

+    '16'
+        Stop selected filter list processing.

+    Currently defined raw exit codes are:

+    '3' Reject the message.

+    Any other exit codes will make XMail to accept the message, and can be used also when changing the content of the @@FILE file.
+'EXTREME' care must be used when changing the @@FILE file, since XMail expect the file format to be correct.
+Also, it is important to preserve the <CR><LF>
+    line termination of the file itself.
+When rejecting the message, the filter command has the ability to specify the SMTP status code that XMail will send to the remote SMTP client, by creating a file named
+    @@FILE.rej containing the message in the very first line.
+Such file will be automatically removed by XMail.
+The data passed to filter commands inside @@FILE varies depending if the command is listed inside 'FILTERS.PRE-DATA.TAB' or inside 'FILTERS.POST-DATA.TAB'.
+Commands
+    listed inside 'FILTERS.PRE-DATA.TAB' will receive the following data stored inside @@FILE:

+     Info Data           [ 1th line ]
+     SmtpDomain          [ 2nd line ]
+     SmtpMessageID       [ 3rd line ]
+     MAIL FROM:<...>     [ 4th line ]
+     RCPT TO:<...> {...} [ 5th line ]
+     ...

+    The file can have one or more "RCPT TO" lines.
+The format of the "Info Data" line is:

+     ClientDomain;ClientIP;ClientPort;ServerDomain;ServerIP;ServerPort;Time;Logo

+    Commands listed inside 'FILTERS.POST-DATA.TAB' will receive the following data stored inside @@FILE:

+     Info Data           [ 1th line ]
+     SmtpDomain          [ 2nd line ]
+     SmtpMessageID       [ 3rd line ]
+     MAIL FROM:<...>     [ 4th line ]
+     RCPT TO:<...> {...} [ 5th line ]
+     ...
+     <<MAIL-DATA>>
+     ...

+    After the '<<MAIL-DATA>>' tag the message follows.
+The message is composed of a headers section and, after the first empty line, the message body.
+The format of the RCPT line is:

+     RCPT TO:<address> {ra=real-address}

+    where "real-address" is the "address" after it has been translated (if aliases applies) to the real local address.
+Otherwise it holds the same value of "address".

     [top]